 Severe consequences: In cases where the images have been seen by others beyond the intended person, the consequences can be quite severe in terms of possible criminal prosecution, trouble with school authorities or serious social and psychological consequences including increased bullying, social isolation, shaming and severe anxiety, fear and depression.
 Experts caution never to assume that any single incident or event is the cause of a suicide, but there have been a few tragic cases where teens have killed themselves after nude images have been widely distributed.

-It’s illegal.
+Legal issues.
+ConnectSafely does not support prosecution of young people for sharing these images.
+“Child pornography laws” designed to protect children from predatory adults, have in a few cases been used to go after youth for sexting.
+That’s wrong and it’s rare, but it has happened.
 For maximum safety and peace of mind, don’t share nude or sexually suggestive photos of yourself or anyone else, especially if under 18.
-Though increasingly rare, there have been cases of teens being charged with producing and distributing child pornography, charges that, in a very small number of cases, have resulted in criminal prosecution and being put on a sex offender list.
+Again, it’s increasingly rare, but there have been cases of teens being charged with producing and distributing child pornography, charges that, in a very small number of cases, have resulted in criminal prosecution and being put on a sex offender list.
 The owner of a phone or computer with nude photos of anyone under 18 stored on it could be charged with possession.
 If the photos go to someone in another state (which can happen really easily), there could be federal felony charges.

 Parents, talk with your kids about sexting in a relaxed setting.
 Ask them what they know about it.
 Express how you feel in a conversational, non-confrontational way.
 For one thing, help them think about what it might feel like to have intimate photos of themselves forwarded to any number of peers by someone they thought they liked or trusted.
 A two-way dialog can go a long way toward helping your kids understand how to minimize legal, social and reputation risks.
 If they want to avoid the conversation, that’s OK, have it anyway.
 Just don’t expect it to last very long and be respectful of how they respond.